c2m2-asia/kathmandu/_posts/2020-04-27-workforce-impact.md

 ---
 layout: post
-title: "How has Covid-19 affected the Nepali tourism workforce?"
+title: "How has COVID-19 affected the Nepali tourism workforce?"
 date:   2021-04-27 09:46:04
 categories: jekyll css
 ---

-In this section, we look at the economic impact that the Covid-19 pandemic has had on the Nepali tourism workforce.
-Insights shown below have been derived from the responses of 169 participants who took part in the C2M2 Workforce survey.
+Insights shown in this page have been derived from the responses of 169 participants who took part in the C2M2 Workforce survey.

+## Economic effects
+In this section, we look at the impact that the COVID-19 pandemic has had on the Nepali tourism workforce.

 ### STILL SEARCHING
 More than 80% of our respondents reported losing their job at least once during the pandemic.
 As we can see, a sizable majority (65%) of those who faced unemployent are still without jobs and currently looking for opportunities (see graph below).

+{% maincolumn 'assets/img/charts/LostOrKeptJobSplit.png' '' %}

 {% maincolumn 'assets/img/charts/LostJobsSplit.png' 'Note: The group "working now" **also includes** those who are presently working in sectors other than tourism, but are interested in re-entering the tourism sector.' %}